This post was updated on June 16, 2022.

 - What are the stages of a sales funnel?

-- How do I create a sales funnel?
+- How does a sales funnel work?

 - Why is a sales funnel important?

-- How to fix your sales funnel.
+- How to optimize your sales funnel

 What is a sales funnel?